The VK3YNG Foxhunt Sniffer is a specially designed synthesised VHF direction finding receiver covering 120MHz and 144MHz bands.

 reliable operation from the sniffer.

-terminal voltage (1.2V) is normally too low.
-However, the capacity of modern NiMh
+voltage (1.2V) is normally too low.
+The power supply module in V3.0 of the

-in V2.4 of the sniffer is capable of operating off NiMh batteries and their use may be
+sniffer is capable of operating off NiMh batteries and their use may be

-indicate as partially depleted, even when fully charged.
-Also when the batteries go flat
+will always indicate the batteries as partially depleted, even when fully

-the sniffer will stop operating abruptly with little or no warning.
-The sniffer also
+with little or no warning.
+The sniffer also provides no means of charging these

-provides no means of charging these batteries.
-They must always be removed for
+batteries.
+They must always be removed for charging.

 The above graph shows the discharge rates of the typical battery options.
 It shows that